dmsc/fastbasic/manual.md

 the program by pressing `CONTROL` and
 `R`.

-If there are no errors with your program, the computer will ask you for a filenam.
+If there are no errors with your program, the computer will ask you for a filename.
 Type an 8 character filename, with or without a file extension, and press `RETURN`.

-After this, the IDE waits for any key press to return to the editor, so you have a chance to see your program's code.
+After this, the IDE waits for any key press before returning to the editor, so you have a chance to see your program's output.

 If you made a mistake typing in the program code, instead of the program running, the cursor will move to the line and column of the error so you can correct it and retry.

 Remember to save often by pressing the
 `CONTROL` and `S` keys and entering a filename.
-Type the name and press `ENTER` to save.
+Type the name and press
+`ENTER` to save.
 As with any prompt, you can press `ESC` to cancel the save operation.
-Use the
-`BACKSPACE` over the proposed file name if you want to change it.
+Use the `BACKSPACE` over the proposed file name if you want to change it.

 Compiling The Program To Disk